LFd3v/yacht/README.md

 Window tabs use Powerline arrows glyphs, so you need to install Powerline enabled font to make this work.
 See [Powerline docs](https://powerline.readthedocs.io/en/latest/installation.html#fonts-installation) for instructions and here is the [collection of patched fonts for powerline users](https://github.com/powerline/fonts).
 Your preferred [Nerd font](https://github.com/ryanoasis/nerd-fonts) should work as well.

 Most modes, like Copy, Synchronization and Zoom have visual indicators.
-You might want to hide status bar using `<prefix> C-t` keybinding, or use the **Status Menu** to toggle some CPU intensive widgets on/off.
+You might want to hide the status bar using `<prefix> C-t` keybinding, or use the **Status Menu** to toggle some (somewhat CPU intensive widgets) on/off.

 ## Nested tmux sessions

-When in outer session, simply press `F12` to toggle off all keybindings handling in outer session.
+When in outer session, simply press `F12` to toggle off all keybindings handling in the outer session.
 Now work with inner session using the same keybinding scheme and same keyprefix.
 Press `F12` to turn on outer session back.

 You might notice that when key bindings are "OFF", special `[OFF]` visual indicator is shown in the status line, and status line changes its style (colored to gray).